ghxm/intro-css-ws22/README.md

 ## Course overview

 This is the repository for the course 'Introduction to Computational Social Science' held at LMU Munich, Winter term 2022-23.
-The course is held in double sessions every other week.
+The course is held in double sessions (2 x 90 minutes) every other week.
 Session are structured as follows:

 ### Abstract